sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

  being appended to existing fields.
 But sometimes it is useful to control the sort order so that certain fields (particularly protocol fields) come either earlier or later in the list.
 Also, when the schema is used as a choice list, it can be used to control how new entries get merged in with the existing entries.
-The *sortRank* is of particular interest to *DnBuilder* functions which want to make sure that their created types have the fields in the order they desire.
+The *sortRank* is of particular interest to *DnBuilder* functions, which want to make sure that their created types have the fields in the order they desire.
 The default sort rank of a field is 100.
  * *&lt;other&gt;* - Other attributes of the field definition, though in general, unlike with DnType, the attributes here should be relatively simple.